anc5c07/anc5c07-site/_pages/calendar.md

 ## Meeting Schedules
 There are a number of routine recurring meetings to be aware of:
 - **ANC 5C Committee-of-the-Whole meetings** occur on the second Wednesday of the month *if necessary* to facilitate planning and agenda-setting for the next full-Commission meeting.
 These are currently virtual over WebEx.
-The public is legal entitled to observe these, though they are not generally forums for public engagement and cannot be used to take official actions of the Commission.
+The public is legally entitled to observe these, though they are not generally forums for public engagement and cannot be used to take official actions of the Commission.
 - **ANC 5C Full-Commission meetings** occur on the third Wednesday of the month at 7pm, *excluding July, August, and December*.
 These are currently virtual over WebEx.
 [Commission meetings](https://code.dccouncil.gov/us/dc/council/code/sections/1-309.11#(b)(1)) are:
   - open to the public
   - generally noticed to the public ahead of time by seven days and [multiple approved methods](https://code.dccouncil.gov/us/dc/council/code/sections/1-309.11#(c))